Frequently Asked Questions

 What if my disability causes me to be absent frequently?

-Each professor has the right to set policies regarding attendance, notification of absences, acceptance of late work and make up work for his/ her class and to determine if a student has met the essential functions of the class.
-The Office of Counseling and Disability Services cannot automatically override those policies.
+Each professor has the right to set policies regarding attendance, notification of absences, acceptance of late work and make up work for his/her class and to determine if a student has met the essential functions of the class.
+The Disability Resource Center cannot automatically override those policies.
 At some point in each class, no matter how valid the excuse, if you have missed too much of the class, you have missed too much to be successful.

 Our office can help you discuss your issues with the professor.
 Professors want to see you be successful and will work with you as much as reasonably possible.
 It is important that you review and understand the professor’s policies as outlined in the class syllabus.
 You do have the opportunity to drop any class for any reason or withdraw from all classes before midsemester and receive a W grade.
 If you need to completely withdraw from school after midsemester because of a medical / disability / emergency issue, we can help you with the appeal to withdraw process.
 It is your responsibility to check with Financial Aid about your Standards for Academic Progress status and how your award is impacted by dropping class(es) or withdrawing from school.
 Dropping classes and withdrawing can impact your eligibility to live on campus too if you fall below 9 hours.